Last month, we updated Wialon and Fleetrun twice. Hope you haven’t missed the first article to get on with the new opportunities that January brings.

 New opportunities for maintenance management

 Archive tab stores closed and rejected Services for further reporting.
 But if you made a mistake – specified the wrong date, engine hours, and mileage – data in reports will be irrelevant.
 In a while, when it comes to maintenance:

-In Fleetrun, you can rearrange it by editing information in “Archive” tab or even deleting the Service where everything went wrong.
+In Fleetrun, you can rearrange it by editing information in the “Archive” tab or even deleting the Service where everything went wrong.

-Again, correct data the in archive Services make your reports valid.
+Again, correct data in archive Services make your reports valid.
 Since January, Fleetrun automatically pulls in relevant information on mileage and engine hours.